tajfutas/sicounter/index.md

    In case of multiple stations connected to a single computer, different port numbers are required for the TCP/IP servers.
    SICOUNTER will connect to those servers.

+3. [Download][DOWNLOAD] and unpack SICOUNTER to a directory you prefer.

 3. Open a Command Prompt (Start button > Search for `cmd`).
    Go to the directory where you want to store the `SICOUNTER.LOG`file.
    From this location, start SICOUNTER with Python.